Training Philosophy

 Training

 Flexible Pet Solutions’ lead trainer, Dr. Donnelly West, has been training human-pet teams for over two decades.
 Though she took some time off from working with rescue groups to complete her PhD in Genetics, she stayed peripherally involved in behavior modification training and understanding reactivity in dogs.
 Seeing her own beloved dogs and cats advance in age led to her increased interest in the blossoming field of pet fitness and rehabilitation programs.
-Donnelly is currently an American Kennel Club (AKC) Canine Good Citizenship (CGC) evaluator and AKC FIT Dog 1 certified instructor and Animal Behvior College Mentor.
+Donnelly is currently an American Kennel Club (AKC) Canine Good Citizenship (CGC) evaluator and AKC FIT Dog 1 certified instructor and Animal Behavior College Mentor.
 She is also a member of the International Association of Animal Behavior Consultants (IAABC), and always strives for using the least intrusive, minimally aversive (LIMA) strategies with all the species she handles.
 Donnelly incorporates philosophies from yoga, mindfulness meditation, tai chi, and animal behavior studies in to her programs.
 She continues to research and integrate new techniques for the human-pet team as the art and science of animal communication advances.

 Training2 Sherie Lisbona is a guest trainer and recent Animal Behavior College graduate.
 Sherie has been training and working with dogs for many years and always strives to learn more.
 Sherie independently offers training, walking, boarding, and adorable photo shoots.
 Book a session with Sherie: sherphotography.SL at gmail